CMake in AimRT

 OFF

-Whether to compile time manipulator plugin
+Whether to compile the time manipulator plugin

 AIMRT_BUILD_PARAMETER_PLUGIN